jaimetur/PhotoMigrator/README.md

 ./OrganizeTakeoutPhotos --find-duplicates-in-folders ./Albums ./ALL_PHOTOS --duplicates-action move

-With this example, the script will find duplicated files within folders ./Albums and ./ALL_PHOTOS, If finds any duplicated, will keep the file within ./Albums folder (bacause it has been passed first on the list) and will move the otherss duplicated files into the ./Duplicated folder on the root folder of the script.
+With this example, the script will find duplicates files within folders ./Albums and ./ALL_PHOTOS, If finds any duplicates, will keep the file within ./Albums folder (bacause it has been passed first on the list) and will move the otherss duplicates files into the ./Duplicates folder on the root folder of the script.

 ```